infracost/infracost-orb/README.md

 **Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=my.tfvars -var-file=other.tfvars"`.
 Applicable when path is a Terraform directory.

+### `terraform_workspace`

+**Optional** The Terraform workspace to use.
+Applicable when path is a Terraform directory.
+Only set this for multi-workspace deployments, otherwise it might result in the Terraform error "workspaces not supported".

 ### `usage_file`

 **Optional** Path to Infracost [usage file](https://www.infracost.io/docs/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

 ### `config_file`

-**Optional** Path to the Infracost [config file](https://www.infracost.io/docs/config_file/).
-Cannot be used with path, terraform* or usage-file flags.
-See [this example file](https://github.com/infracost/infracost/blob/master/infracost-example.yml) for the available options.
+**Optional** If your repo has **multiple Terraform projects or workspaces**, define them in a [config file](https://www.infracost.io/docs/config_file/) and set this input to its path.
+Their results will be combined into the same diff output.
+Cannot be used with path, terraform_plan_flags or usage_file inputs.

 ### `percentage_threshold`